Workforce, Economic, and Community Development

 Information Technology Training

-PHCC, in partnership with Gatlin Education, offers online certification programs designed to provide the skills necessary to acquire professional level positions for many IT occupations.
+P&HCC, in partnership with Education To Go career training, offers online certification programs designed to provide the skills necessary to acquire professional level positions for many IT occupations.
 These programs are designed by a team of IT professionals, who provide an effective web-based learning experience.
 Microsoft Office Specialist (MOS) and Microsoft Certification Training are among the many programs available.
-To learn more, visit: www.gatlineducation.com/phcc.
+To learn more, visit: https://careertraining.ed2go.com/phcc/.

 Management and Leadership